bcorporaal/Toko/README.md

 ### Grid

-- Add list of options and defaults
-- Consistency in ordering of rows and columns in functions
 - Add set functions to move / scale the grid
 - Add options to bias other than 0.5
 - remove / hide specific cells from the grid